limagisele/portfolio/README.md

 #### Purpose
 ---
-My portfolio website provides a showcase of my work as a web developer.
-However, it includes as well some information about me, my personal interests and drives, my previous career and the transferrable skills I bring along into my new career as a developer.
+My portfolio website provides a showcase of my work as a web developer, which contains 11 HTML and 1 CSS files.
+Additionally, it includes as well some information about me, my personal interests and drives, previous career and the transferrable skills I bring along into my new career as a developer.

 #### Target Audience
 ___